-Alex Harris is an associate in the San Francisco office of Gibson, Dunn & Crutcher.
+Alex Harris is of counsel in the Los Angeles office of Gibson, Dunn & Crutcher.
 He currently practices in the firm’s Litigation Department.
-Mr. Harris focuses on appellate and intellectual property litigation.
+Alex focuses on appellate and intellectual property litigation.

-Mr. Harris is licensed to practice law in the State of California and before the U.S. Supreme Court, the U.S. Courts of Appeals for the Federal Circuit and the Sixth Circuit, and the U.S. District Court for the Northern District of California.
+Alex is licensed to practice law in the State of California and before the U.S. Supreme Court, the U.S. Courts of Appeals for the Federal, Sixth Circuit, and Ninth Circuits, and the U.S. District Courts for the Northern and Central Districts of California.

 - Was the lead associate in a major Supreme Court patent case, Alice v.
 CLS, 573 U.S. 208 (2014).
 The Court unanimously held ineligible patents asserted against Gibson Dunn client CLS Bank claiming the abstract idea of escrow, implemented on a generic computer.
 In naming Gibson Dunn the 2015 Litigation Department of the Year, The American Lawyer described Alice as “a gamechanger for Silicon Valley tech companies.”

 - Successfully defended in the Second Circuit, and prevented Supreme Court review of, Gibson Dunn client NML Capital’s injunction ordering Argentina to abide by its contractual promise to provide equal treatment to NML’s bonds that Argentina had defaulted on.
 Alex and the rest of the Gibson Dunn team then enforced the injunction against numerous subsequent challenges, culminating in NML recovering over $2.4 billion on the defaulted bonds.

 - Won dismissal with prejudice of a putative consumer class action against a major technology company, in the first motion the court heard.